Cooper Kupp Player Prop Bets for NFL Week 13 | Los Angeles vs. Jacksonville 12/5/2021

 Matchup vs. Jacksonville

-- Against the Jaguars, Kupp collected 35 receiving yards in only career matchup, 58.5 fewer than his over/under for Sunday's game.
+- Kupp collected 35 receiving yards in his lone career matchup against the Jaguars, 58.5 fewer than his over/under for Sunday's game.

-- Kupp did not have a touchdown catch in that outing against the Jaguars.
+- Kupp did not have a touchdown catch in that contest against the Jaguars.

-- The Jaguars have the NFL's 18th-ranked pass defense this season, surrendering 258.1 yards per game through the air.
+- The Jaguars are giving up 258.1 passing yards per game this season, the NFL's 18th-ranked pass defense.

-- The Jaguars have allowed 14 passing TDs this year (1.3 per game), ranking them second among NFL defenses.
+- The Jaguars have allowed 14 touchdowns through the air (1.3 per game).
+They are second in the league in that category.

 Recent Performances